 A single 810 g stone was found in the Moroccan Sahara and subsequently sold to a dealer in Bouarfa, Morocco.
 The dark-gray, shiny fusion crust is very thin but well-preserved, suggesting a relatively recent fall.
 Northwest Africa 1296 was analyzed at multiple laboratories in France (Université d'Angers and Université Pierre & Marie Curie) and determined to be a member of the rare angrite group (Jambon et al., 2002).

-Although it has a mineralogy that is typical of the angrite group, this angrite exhibits a very fine-grained texture that is different from the other angrites, one which is consistent with rapid cooling.
+Although it has a mineralogy that is typical of the angrite group, this angrite exhibits a very fine-grained texture that is different from the other angrites, one which is consistent with rapid quenching (see interior view on the NAU webpage).
 Northwest Africa 1296 consists of µm-sized, branched olivine crystals that form the cores of mineral chains, with anorthite crystals associated with these olivines.
 These chains are incorporated into later crystallizing clinopyroxene crystals.
 Other polycrystalline olivines, associated with kirschsteinite, formed outside of the mineral chains as the crystallization sequence culminated with clinopyroxene and accessory phases such as the opaques.
 Some pyrrhotite globules contain exsolved metal, while others contain inclusions of quenched Ca-carbonate melt.
-Small vugs are present among these final crystallization phases, some of which contain this primary Ca-carbonate, similar to that which is present in D'Orbigny vesicles.
+Small vugs are present among these final crystallization phases, some of which contain this primary Ca-carbonate similar to that present in D'Orbigny vesicles.

 Jambon et al. (2005) argue that since the end path of crystallization is kirschsteinite rather than silica, angrites cannot be considered to be basaltic rocks.
 In addition, they demonstrate that derivation from a CV- or CM-like source cannot be reconciled with angrite compositional factors, such as core formation, the presence of highly magnesian olivines in some members, low silica and alkali contents, the presence of carbonates in the melt, and unique oxygen isotope ratios.
 A contrary conclusion based on partial-melting experiments and RbSr systematics supports the derivation of angrites from CV3-type precursor material.
 A different scenario for the petrogenesis of the angrites has been presented by Kurat et al. (2004), a brief synopsis of which can be found on the D'Orbigny page.
 They provide compelling evidence for a non-igneous origin of the angrites on a very early-formed parent body, one which was composed primarily of refractory condensate material.